garylvov/back_massage_bot/README.md

 # Motion Planning on Massage Candidate Regions

-TODO: We use MoveIt.
 Our motion planning does rely on knowing two extrinsic transforms (see the next section for more information).

 # Extrinsic Determination (Depth Camera to Robot Transform, and Massage Gun to Robot Transform)
+TODO: Update to reflect default values being set in script directly and from TF lookup directly.

 The depth camera to robot extrinsic transform, needed to transform percieved points from the camera to points to visit with the robot arm, is found by a tool that @garylvov created.